google-gemini/cookbook/Awesome_gemini.md

-# Awesome Gemini API exemples
+# Awesome Gemini API examples

 Here's a list of really cool Gemini-powered projects, demos and hacks that we liked.
 We hope that they will give you some ideas on what to build with Gemini next.